Best places for brunch in Margaret River

 It’s often said that breakfast is the most important meal of the day – and we at Brown Hill Estate agree, especially on the rare occasions when we have time to relax and take our time!
 Lingering over brunch with coffee and the newspapers is one of life’s simple pleasures, and in Margaret River, we’re lucky enough to have plenty of great brunch options to choose from, whether you’re grabbing something on the run or breakfasting at leisure.
 Here’s a rundown, in no particular order, of our morning favourites.

-Twenty years old this year, and this Margaret River favourite is still going strong, pumping out great coffee alongside inventive, wholesome brunch and all-day menus, with plenty of vegan options.
+Twenty years old this year, and this Margaret River favourite is still going strong, pumping out great coffee alongside inventive, wholesome brunch and all-day menus featuring vegetarian and vegan cuisine - no meat here!
 What we especially love about this place is its friendly, welcoming staff and the fact that the food, whether it’s a towering brekkie burger with organic tofu ‘bacon’, tomato relish, avo and spinach or a ‘big breakfast’ with the lot, is made with local and, wherever possible, organic, sustainably produced ingredients.
 The kids’ breakfast menu is cute, too – the ‘teddy bear toast’ featuring peanut butter with sultana eyes, and banana ‘ears’ and ‘nose’, is a guaranteed hit with the littlies.
 Open daily from 6.30am.
 Phone (08) 9757 3480.

 For nearly 20 years, local roaster and Yahava founder Alex Kok has been sourcing the finest coffee beans from around the world for his burgeoning business, Yahava KoffeeWorks.
 His café franchises and Kwik Koffee drive-thrus are now dotted through along the WA coast, from here in Margaret River all the way up to Perth.
 A visit here is definitely all about the coffee – an immersive experience, where you can go behind the scenes at the roastery, sample different roasts at the tasting bench, scour the marketplace for takeaway beans, teas and equipment, and even take brewing classes.
 The menu offers brunch classics when you’re ready to relax.
 Open daily from 9am.